nlasheras/aoc-2021/README.md

 Did some analysis of the bits of the input but that didn't go anywhere.

+My second attempt was trying to convert the code to Python, while analyzing and understanding the code I stumbled on the good approach trying to solve the pairs of blocks.

 ### Day 25

 Nothing fancy today, just a simple implementation of the problem to get the star and keep working on the previous days.